bolaubi/Skreper-WebScraper/README.md

 ## Important notes

 - Ecommerce websites are prone to changes, please notify me if Skreper is not working, you can reach me out on [discord](https://discordapp.com/users/525654231940857867)
-- replace the data/ credential of the yaml file with your own data.
+- Replace the data/ credential of the yaml file with your own data.
 - Template for Skreper can be found on [Bootstrapious](https://bootstrapious.com/)
 - Skreper is not running asynchronously/ concurrently, if somebody is willing to help me improve this application, please kindly reach me out on [discord](https://discordapp.com/users/525654231940857867), I am looking for someone who has the knowledge/ experience of Flask, Celery, Rabbit MQ, Redis, RQ, and Heroku.